zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

-clothes, they are given And the bowl, although it was given a copper bowl, although it was given a water filter, although it was given a water filter pouch, although it was given a bag, although it was given a shoe, although it was given a belt, they would not listen, If you don’t listen to your ears, don’t need to know, those who are disloyal, disobedient, and opposing behaviors, don’t turn your face to others [Ni.2].”
+clothes, they are given And the bowl, although it was given a copper bowl, although it was given a water filter, although it was given a water filter pouch, although it was given a bag, although it was given a shoe, although it was given a belt, they would not listen, If you don't listen to your ears, don't need to know, those who are disloyal, disobedient, and opposing behaviors, don't turn your face to others [Ni.2]."
 Because even some monks are difficult to get along with.

 "There are also resident families who live at home": "Here, even if there is a type of resident who should be given elephants...
 (Omitted) Although they are given cars, fields, homes, gold, and gold coins, they are given to villages...
-(Omitted) Towns...Cities...Royal capital...Although they are given places, they don’t listen, don’t listen to them, don’t need to know them.
-If they are disloyal, disobedient, or opposing behavior, don’t go Face to the others."
+(Omitted) Towns...Cities...Royal capital...Although they are given places, they don't listen, don't listen to them, don't need to know them.
+If they are disloyal, disobedient, or opposing behavior, don't go Face to the others."
 Because there are still lay members living at home.

 "After becoming someone who does not care about the sons of others": "Besides being the sons of others in all this sense except for myself.
-After becoming indifferent to the sons of those other people, after becoming a less busy person, becoming a non-concerning person After that.”
-In order to become someone who doesn’t care about other people’s sons, one should walk alone like a rhino horn.
+After becoming indifferent to the sons of those other people, after becoming a less busy person, becoming a non-concerning person After that."
+In order to become someone who doesn't care about other people's sons, one should walk alone like a rhino horn.

 Because of that, the single enlightened person said: